pontem-network/coins-registry/README.md

 # LiquidSwap Coin Registry

-We are developing our own Coin Registry file format, which contains all the information about the pools in which tokens can be exchanged.
+We are developing our own Coin Registry file format for [LiquidSwap](https://liquidswap.com), which contains all the information about the pools in which tokens can be exchanged.

 An example of a JSON file you can see